Swasth-Apps/healthcoach-help/src/pages/client/topics/group-messages.md

  To send messages in a group-

 * Select on the Messages tab present at the bottom left.
-* Click on the Group Message as shown in the screen
+* Click on the Group Message as shown in the screen.
-* Check all the groups that your coach has created
+* Check all the groups that your coach has created.
 * Select the group where you want to send messages.
 * Hit on the chat tab, and share what goes in your mind.